PhilipGriffith/AHPy/README.md

 ```python
 >>> print(experience.local_weights)
 {'Nell': 0.717, 'Moll': 0.217, 'Sue': 0.066}
 >>> print(experience.consistency_ratio)
 0.035

 >>> print(education.local_weights)
 {'Sue': 0.731, 'Moll': 0.188, 'Nell': 0.081}
 >>> print(education.consistency_ratio)
 0.062
 ```

-We could also call `report()` on a Compare object to learn more detailed information:
+We could also call `report()` on a Compare object to learn more detailed information.
+In this case, `report` contains a Python dictionary, while `show=True` prints the same information to the console in JSON format:

 ```python
 >>> report = criteria.report(show=True)